vrsp05/STEM-Camp-RC-Car/docs/programming/programming_instructions.md

 4. **Pick the Right Cable:** Click on **Tools > Port** and select the COM port that shows up (this tells the computer which USB plug you are using).
 5. **Click Upload:** Click the round **Right Arrow (Upload)** button at the top left of your screen.

 Watch the black box at the bottom of the screen.
-When the text stops moving and it says **"Done Uploading,"** your car's brain is officially programmed!
+When the text stops moving and it says **"Done Uploading"** (or something similar), your car's brain is officially programmed.

 ### 3. Power On and Connect (Wake Up the Car)

 Now that the brain is programmed, it is time to cut the cord and let the car wake up on its own!

 1. **Unplug the Cable:** Carefully unplug the USB cable from the car's brain.
-You don't need the computer anymore!
+You don't need the computer anymore.
 Now plug the ESP32 back into the car.
 2. **Turn on the Batteries:** Make sure you have 4 AA batteries in the holder, and flip the main power switch on the car to the **ON** position.
 3. **Find Your Network:** Open the Wi-Fi settings on your smartphone (or a tablet).
 4. **Connect to Your Car:** Look at the list of Wi-Fi networks and tap on the custom name you created in Step 1 (like "BYU-Car-1").

 *Note: Your car's network does not have a password, so it will connect instantly.
 Your phone might pop up a warning saying "No Internet Connection."
-Do not worry—that is exactly what is supposed to happen because your car is not a normal Wi-Fi router!*
+Do not worry—that is exactly what is supposed to happen because your car is not a normal Wi-Fi router.*

 ### 4. Launch the Dashboard (Take the Wheel)